 Number Two: edgy vocals, which is related to Number One above.
-Almost all of Stevie Ray Vaughan’s recordings seem to have some edge to his vocals — the man really belts it out on his albums, it’s what he does — but the best copies keep the edge under control, without sounding compressed, dark, dull or smeary.
+Almost all of Stevie Ray Vaughan’s recordings seem to have some edge to his vocals — the man really belts it out on his albums, it’s what he does — but the better copies keep the edge under control, without sounding compressed, dark, dull or smeary.

-What We’re Listening For on Soul to Soul
+What We’re Listening For On Soul To Soul

 - Energy for starters.
 What could be more important than the life of the music?

 - Then: presence and immediacy.
 The vocals aren’t “back there” somewhere, lost in the mix.
 They’re front and center where any recording engineer worth his salt would put them.

 - The Big Sound comes next — wall to wall, lots of depth, huge space, three-dimensionality, all that sort of thing.

 - Then transient information — fast, clear, sharp attacks, not the smear and thickness so common to these LPs.

 - Tight punchy bass — which ties in with good transient information, also the issue of frequency extension further down.